-Always set the highest-ranked official on top of the defense Service Organizational Chart.
-In most countries, that would be the president.
+Always set the highest-ranked official on top in the defense department organizational chart.
+In most countries, this top-ranked personnel would be the president.
 They're higher than the general, and since the president leads the entire country, that includes the military hands down.

 If you're an unstoppable force dealing with an army of millions, then that would be awesome at some point.
 They would make a thick wall filled with your weakness so you may be unable to come in and wreak havoc.
-But in reality, you know that's never going to happen.
-Let's get right back to the topic, alright?
-You need a defense Office Organizational Chart consisting of officials with second-in-command designations to aid the head commander in leading and managing the army to its full potential.
+In reality, you know that's never going to happen.
+Let's get right back to the topic.
+You need a defense office organizational chart consisting of officials with second-in-command designations to aid the head commander in leading and managing the army to its full potential.
 The general nor president has a keen eye over an entire battalion of soldiers.

 3. Fierce Creativity

-It is time to get a bit creative with your Project Plan Template.
+It is time to get a bit creative with your project plan chart.
 Since you're working in a defense organization, we suggest you live up to the logo of your organization and incorporate a creative design to your organizational chart.
 Our templates are 100% customizable, so you'll have an easy time incorporating such designs for your org chart.
 Don't go typical and mediocre with it.
-But don't sugarcoat it either.
+Remember not to sugarcoat it either.
 Try to have a balance of both to maintain formalities to your organization and their reputation.

 4. Setting The Table